David Platt (Coronation Street): Storylines

-He is unhappy with Gail's relationship with Phil Nail (Clive Russell) and begins a hate campaign against Phil.
-David does not trust Phil, due to Richard's behaviour.
+David is unhappy with Gail's relationship with Phil Nail (Clive Russell) and does not trust Phil, due to Richard's behaviour.
+He begins a hate campaign against Phil.
 Phil reaches a breaking point with David and throws him up against a wall, threatening to beat him up.
 David tells Gail, but Phil lies to her.
 Gail believes him and slaps David, unaware that he is telling the truth.
 Gail receives a card addressed from Richard.
 She suspects Phil of sending the cards.
 Realising David is behind the scam, Phil throws David across the table in front of Gail.
 An angry Gail ends their relationship.
 The Platt family continue to receive cards from Richard and Gail realises that David is the culprit.
 Gail blames herself for David's behaviour.
-In December 2006, David discovers Sarah's grandmother Ivy Tilsley's (Lynne Perrie) diary and reads it, and is shocked that Gail had wanted to abort him, but he understands this after Gail told him that Ivy had been having a rough time since the death of her son and Gail's then-husband, Brian Tilsley (Christopher Quinten).
+In December 2006, David discovers Sarah's grandmother Ivy Brennan's (Lynne Perrie) diary and reads it, and is shocked that Gail had wanted to abort him, but he understands this after Gail told him that Ivy had been having a rough time since the death of her son and Gail's then-husband, Brian Tilsley (Christopher Quinten).
 He develops romantic feelings for Maria Sutherland (Samia Longchambon), but is annoyed she is enjoying an affair with Charlie Stubbs (Bill Ward).
 Charlie threatens David into silence.
 David tries to blackmail Charlie, who tries drowning David in a bath to rid of him, but Maria walks in and saves him.
 In January 2007, Tracy Barlow (Kate Ford) murders Charlie, staging it to look like self-defence.
 David offers to testify for Tracy that he saw Charlie attack her on the condition that she sleeps with him.
 Tracy agrees, but the prosecution proves David's testimony to be lies.

 Tina O'Brien (pictured) portrays David's sister, Sarah Platt, with whom David, over the years, has had a difficult relationship.

 In September 2007, David picks up some ecstasy tablets from his neighbour, Craig, who had kept them safe for one of his drug dealers.
 David hides the pills inside one of Bethany's dolls head, later David babysits for Sarah and Gail and leaves her alone to talk to Craig in the garden.
 However, Bethany finds the pills and ingests one before going into intensive care.
-The resulting fallout causes David to be kicked out of the house by Gail along with Sarah banning him from her upcoming wedding.
+The resulting fallout causes David to be kicked out of the house by Gail, along with Sarah banning him from her upcoming wedding.
 Now unhinged, David drives into the canal.
-Gail is overcome with guilt as she believes this was a suicide attempt, and is relieved when David turns up alive.
+Gail is overcome with guilt as she believes this is a suicide attempt, and is relieved when David turns up alive.
 She allows him to move back into Number 8, and promises to never let him down again.
 Sarah is not convinced, and as revenge, she plants pills in David's drawer at the salon, framing him.
 This causes her to be given a job originally meant for David, and leaves for Milan with Bethany.
 Jason however, is disgusted when she reveals her plot to him, and he refuses to go with her.